Advertiser Disclosure

 Why is the Chase Sapphire Preferred card so good?

 The Chase Sapphire Preferred card is so good because of how much value it delivers with a low annual fee of $95.
-You’ll get a huge welcome bonus that may be as high as 100,000 points which covers the annual fee for many years, plus the ability to earn lots of points on dining, online groceries, travel, and much more.
+You’ll get a huge welcome bonus offer which covers the annual fee for many years, plus the ability to earn lots of points on dining, online groceries, travel, and much more.

-To us, the Chase Sapphire Preferred card is a no-brainer.
+To us, the Chase Sapphire Preferred card offers great value.

 Alex Miller's image